-I am a Ph.D. candidate in Sociology at Yale University and a Fellow in International Security at the Belfer Center at Harvard Kennedy School, expecting to receive my degree in May 2021.
+I am an incoming Associate Professor of Sociology at Ritsumeikan University's College of Global Liberal Arts and a Ph.D. candidate in Sociology at Yale University.
+I am also a Fellow in International Security at the Belfer Center of Harvard Kennedy School.
 My research and teaching interests are in politics, ideologies, social theory, and comparative-historical social science with a strong and interdisciplinary focus on the historical roots and outcomes of revolutionary processes and political conflict.

 My research contributes to the literatures on revolutions, state-building, ideologies, and social movements.
 I am currently engaged in two interrelated projects: (1) examining the impact of ideologies on state-building outcomes, and (2) investigating the roots of different ideological orientations.